gigorbust/chatgpt-agent-memory/logs/COMET_ASSISTANT_meztal_seo_hierarchy_optimization_2025-11-17.md

 2. **Field Saving Behavior:**
    - ❌ There is NO "Save" button in Wix Studio fields
    - ✅ MUST click OUTSIDE field after filling to trigger auto-save
-   - ✅ Green checkmark appears = saved successfully
+   - ✅ field saved appears = saved successfully
    - User correction (Session 4): "you might have to click off of the fields you fill in to save, if there is no save button"

 3. **URL Integrity:**